bashtage/kevinsheppard.com/site/pages/teaching/mfe.md

 # Computation

-## MATLAB

-The [companion course](/teaching/matlab/mfe-matlab/) is designed to accompany Financial Econometrics I and II and to provide tools needed in Empirical Asset pricing.
-This course is supported through weekly sessions.

 ## Python

 The [introduction course](/teaching/python/course/) and [companion course](/teaching/python/course/)
 are designed to accompany Financial Econometrics I and II and to provide tools needed in Empirical Asset pricing.
-This course is mostly self-supported and is aimed at students who have some familiarity with Python (or are willing to learn).
+This course is substantially self-supported.

+# Archive

+Older courses that are not currently offered.

+## Advanced Financial Econometrics: Forecasting (2020)

+The [course website](/teaching/mfe/advanced-financial-econometrics-forecasting/) for Advanced Financial Econometrics: Forecasting contains all material distributed in Trinity Term 2020.